FTarfasse/quick-perf-wiki/SQL-annotations.md

 ## Add some performance checks to existing database tests
 You can introduce QuickPerf in a project having some database tests.<br>
 After [the configuration of global annotations](#Recommended-global-annotations), some tests may fail because of some not respected performance properties.<br>
 If you may want to progressively fix these failing tests.
 To do this, you could annotate the failing tests with @DisableGlobalAnnotations with a comment, for example @DisableGlobalAnnotations(comment="Investigate why global annotations are failing").
-After that, you could progressively remove the annotation and see why the tests are failing.
+After that, you could progressively remove this annotation and see why the tests are failing.

 ## Play with QuickPerf: test your assumptions
 <p><img src="https://github.com/quick-perf/doc/blob/master/doc/images/Play-with-QuickPerf.PNG" width="80%" heigth="80%"></p>